-CEO Pay Ratio - 2021
+CEO Pay Ratio - 2022

-The fiscal year 2021 annual total compensation of our CEO was \$2,297,870 (as set forth in the "SUMMARY COMPENSATION TABLE" below), the fiscal year 2021 annual total compensation of our median compensated employee was \$147,625, and the ratio of these amounts is 16 to 1.
+The fiscal year 2022 annual total compensation of our CEO was \$7,748,317 (as set forth in the "SUMMARY COMPENSATION TABLE" below), the fiscal year 2022 annual total compensation of our median compensated employee was \$164,128, and the ratio of these amounts is 47 to 1.

 We determined our median compensated employee by using base salary, bonuses, commissions, and grant date fair value of equity awards granted to employees during the fiscal year.
-We applied this measure to our global employee population as of the last day of the fiscal year and annualized base salaries for permanent full-time and part-time employees that did not work the full year.
-For the fiscal year 2021 pay ratio calculation, we used the same median employee who was identified in fiscal year 2020 because we believe there has been no change in our employee population or employee compensation arrangements that would significantly impact our pay ratio disclosure.
-We calculated the median employee's 2021 annual total compensation using the same methodology that is used to calculate our CEO's annual total compensation in the table entitled "SUMMARY COMPENSATION TABLE."
+We applied this measure to our global employee population as of the last day of the fiscal year, excluding our CEO and approximately 530 employees that joined the Company as the result of the Fyber N.V. and AdColony Holding AS acquisitions that occurred in the first quarter of fiscal 2022.
+Further, we annualized base salaries for permanent full-time employees that did not work the full year.
+We calculated the median employee's 2022 annual total compensation using the same methodology that is used to calculate our CEO's annual total compensation in the table entitled "SUMMARY COMPENSATION TABLE."